-After the conclusion of his studies, Kren was hired by Interacoustics and started off slow and steadily.
+After the conclusion of his master's studies, Kren was hired by Interacoustics and started off slow and steadily.
 His days consisted of reading scientific articles, looking at new calibration methods, filing patents and taking part in many in‑house projects.

 - I spent most of my time performing measurements and figuring out the performance criteria ear probes should satisfy to produce more accurate measurement results for otoacoustic emissions, tympanometry and so forth.
 I also spent time on investigating underlying calibration methods and quickly realized that state-of-the-art methods weren’t entirely accurate.
 Not satisfactory to say the least, and this discovery inspired my Ph.D. project.

 Enriching the scientific community

 - Interacoustics’ solutions are heavily based on research.
 I therefore find it important that our methods are openly published and are endorsed by the scientific community.

 Kren, who has completed his Ph.D., reflects on what his future holds.

 - Interacoustics is a knowledge-based company where the individual employee’s wishes for future career development are always considered.
 In my new role as Principal Acoustics Engineer, I will build upon my Ph.D. in collaboration with the Interacoustics Research Unit (IRU) and with external collaborators.

 - Click here to learn about wideband tympanometry (WBT)